mateahoward/hacktoberfest-2020/README.md

 - You are only allowed to take on additional tasks after your PR has been accepted.
 - You are allowed to use any human spoken language of your choice when creating your profile card.

+## When sending your Pull Requests:
+* Make a new branch and name it after yourself
+* Leave a commit message explaining your changes

 ###### Additional Task List | Updated: Oct 1st
 * Review meta description and add remaining relevant SEO features